Fall Recruitment Program

 - Martindale.com: The most comprehensive searchable online directory of lawyers and legal employers, particularly law firms, in the nation.

-- NALP Directory of Legal Employers: This online database provides specific details and "hard" information about law firms, principally large law firms.
+- NALP Directory of Legal Employers: This National Association for Law Placement (NALP) online database provides specific details and "hard" information about law firms, principally large law firms.
 Information includes hiring practices and expectations, compensation and benefits, location and number of satellite offices, minimum hour expectations, average hours billed and worked, diversity recruitment and retention, and pro bono efforts.

 - Non-Discrimination Policy